 Study of Conservation Process Adopted for Mughal Garden and Monuments in Hasan Abdal, Pakistan

-Conservation, preservation and restoration of heritage monuments and areas are considered as to promote the region at international level.
-Pakistan has many such attractions which need appropriate attention by the authorities regarding their conservation.
+Being established that the conservation, preservation, and restoration of historic monuments and areas had been considered as to promote the regional assets at international level.
+Through historic literature, it was found that Pakistan has many such attractions which need appropriate attention by the authorities regarding their conservation.
 Hasan Abdal is a historic town, of Northern Punjab, Pakistan and was once, a desired place for many Mughal emperors for their stopovers.
-They constructed many monumental structures such as Makbara-e- Hakeeman, Lalazar Garden and Shahjehani Serai.
+They constructed many monumental structures such as Makbara-e- Hakeeman, Lalazar Garden and Shahjehani Sarai.
 These monuments are now under the supervision of Department of Archeology and Museums, Pakistan.
-Some of these monuments exists, and others deteriorated with the passage of time.
+Some of these monuments exist, and others deteriorated with the passage of time.
 The paper aims to study the conservation process of Mughal Monuments situated in Hasan Abdal town to highlight their existing condition and to save them from further decay.
 The international conservation practices were studied, and the selected Mughal monuments were analyzed.
-Surveys, interviews with official and previous conservation work analysis enabled the study to conclude the features affecting the conservation of these monuments.
+Surveys, interviews with official and previous conservation work analysis enabled the study to conclude the features effecting the conservation of these monuments.
 The research would be helpful for the authorities to re-evaluate the conservation practice and to implement it in more appropriate way.

-A Case Study on Impact of Climate Adaptation in Kabul Metropolitan Area
+A Case Study on Impact of Climate Change and Adaptation in Kabul Metropolitan Area

 The aim of this paper is to study the behavior or influence of climate adaptation and change in Kabul Metropolitan Area (KMA).
 The Kabul Metropolitan Area (KMA) in Afghanistan includes Kabul existing city and Kabul New City (KNC).
 Kabul Metropolitan Area has admitted the challenges due to climate change, which includes, natural climate change, social transformations, city landscape, economic and political issues, etc. KMA will withhold a large population within its boundaries.
 The main problems competed in KMA were the temperature changes over the years, especially in Hindukush and Central Highland of Afghanistan from 1950 up to 2010, 1°C and 1.71°C raised respectively and reduction of water table in existing Kabul city due to the use of more water from underground water resources.
 Moreover, the cause of temperature rise, the precipitation in spring season and melting of snow early or melting in compressed time as well as the water source is directly related to the capacity of the mountains snow and precipitation.
 In addition, the temperature increased, and precipitation declined in spring period.
 It is directly related to separation of dissertation, migration to the cities and other challenges that we will discuss in this paper.